“Sometimes people around you won’t understand your journey. They don’t need to, it’s not for them.” –Gaynor Parke

 With love shining from his eyes, he replies, “My dear Belle, you’re so ahead of your time.
 This is a small village.
 And it’s small-minded, as well.
 But small also means safe.”
 Belle is fortunate to have a father who understands her and supports her, despite what the small-minded folk in their village say.

-The ostracized hero is a classic archetype that’s present in a lot of fairytales and stories.
-Despite the pressures of society, this hero needs to find the strength within himself to carry out his mission.
-It’s only with time and perseverance that his personal essence will be appreciated by others.
+The ostracized hero is a classic archetype that’s present in a lot of fairytale stories.
+Despite the pressures of society, this hero finds the strength within himself to carry out his mission.
+It’s only with time and perseverance that he will be appreciated by others.
 Until then, he has to walk the lonely path of the hero’s journey and stand strong in the face of opposition.

 I can relate to this narrative because I’ve always been considered to be the strange one in my family and in certain social circles.
-People liked to inflate my weaknesses, specifically those qualities that made me look like a social pariah, while turning a blind eye to my progressive way of being.
+People liked to inflate my weaknesses, specifically those qualities that made me look like a social pariah, while turning a blind eye to my virtues.

-The culture that I grew up in encourages individuals to play down their independent streaks and conform to the norms of society.
-People who subscribed to this way of thinking told me that I was too stubborn in my ways and unreasonable in the expectations and goals.
-I admit that resisting their opposition was tough and it caused me to doubt myself and my abilities on a frequent basis.
+The culture that I grew up in encourages individuals to play down their independent streak and conform to the norms of society.
+People who subscribed to this way of thinking told me that I was stubborn in my ways and unreasonable my expectations.
+I admit that resisting their opposition was tough and it caused me to doubt myself and my abilities frequently.

 It takes courage to face your critics and still love yourself through the process.
 I was fortunate to have read great books and have inspiring role models that helped me develop a healthy self-concept and take pride in my unique identity.
 My exposure to the right influences taught me that my horizons aren’t defined by what others think of me but by the vision that I have for my life.

 As someone who has experienced the grief and frustration that occurs when people don’t get you, I have a great deal of empathy towards those who look and feel different from others.
-That’s why a lot of my writing centers on self-acceptance and accepting others who are different from us.
+That’s why a lot of my writing centers on self-acceptance and showing sensitivity towards those who we perceive as being different from us.
 My experiences have taught me that a big part of feeling loved is being accepted for who you are.
-Warts and all.